Digital Single Market in the European Parliament – in good hands?

 Reading through the amendments that have been tabled in the Parliament and will soon be voted, these three thoughts come to mind:

 Keep it simple

 When it comes to regulating the digital economy, over-complicated or convoluted rules can have an outsized impact on startups who vary significantly in size and sophistication across the European Union.
 We want our startup entrepreneurs to have the time to focus on growing and innovating their core-business.
-It is for this reason that we urge the rapporteurs to support amendments which seek to simplify and streamline the DSM proposals in order to make them more flexible and workable for start ups across the continent.
+It is for this reason that we urge the rapporteurs to support amendments which seek to simplify and streamline the Digital Single Market proposals in order to make them more flexible and workable for start ups across the continent.
 We need more engineers to start working at our companies, instead of lawyers.
 For startups to be able to compete successfully on a global connected marketplace scale is of the essence.
 Rigid and inflexible rules force startups to move and scale outside the EU.

 We welcome the support contained in both the original draft and in many subsequent amendments supporting an open, free and expressive online environment which protect online intermediaries, many of whom operate in the startup space, from excessive and unfair liability for content hosted or listed on their services.
 This will require some tough choices that may upend some existing business models, but regulations should always be about protecting consumers from harms, not incumbents from competition.

 Startups are platforms too